Advertisement

 The salary of a collision repair technician, also known as an auto body technician, can vary depending on several factors, including their level of education and experience, the region in which they work, years of experience, and the specific duties they perform.

-Collison repairs technicians who occupy managerial positions (Body Works, Collision Center Manager, and Collision Director)will earn more than those in the entry-level class.
+Collison repair technicians who occupy managerial positions (Body Works, Collision Center Manager, and Collision Director)will earn more than those in the entry-level class.
 Also, those in urban areas will make more than those in rural areas.

 Overall, the salary of a collision repair technician can vary depending on their level of education and experience, the region in which they work, and the specific duties they perform.